semrush/intergalactic/website/docs/patterns/feedback-yes-no/feedback-yes-no.md

 @## Description

-**FeedbackYesNo** is a pattern for collecting of the feedback.
-It that consists of [Notice](/components/notice/) and [Feedback form](/components/feedback/).
-This pattern helps to introduce the feature to the user and contains a simple question about the work of the product. _For example, “Meet our new Dashboard!
-Is it working well for you?”._
+**FeedbackYesNo** represents a feedback collection pattern.
+This pattern consists of the [Notice](/components/notice/) and [Feedback form](/components/feedback/).
+Its purpose is to introduce a new feature to the user and pose a straightforward question about the product's performance. _For instance, "Discover our new Dashboard!
+Is it functioning effectively for you?"_

-@## Component appearing
+@## Component appearance

-### Two variants are possible for the notice appearing
+There are two potential variants for the notice to appear:

-1. The notice is shown simultaneously with the product or report loading.
+1. The notice appears simultaneously with the loading of the product or report.
-2. The notice is shown for the first time in the second session (recommended).
-Further it is shown until closing or clicking the "Ask me later" button.
+2. The notice is displayed for the first time in the second session (recommended).
+Subsequently, it remains visible until closed or the "Ask me later" button is clicked.

-> The session time is determined by the PO or UX of the product.
-It may be a time interval, the next loading of the page or an update of the company data.
+The length of a session is determined by the Product Owner or UX designer of the product.
+It might be defined as a time interval, the next page load, or an update of company data.

 @## Location

-This component is usually located on the top of the report or product.
+Typically, this component is positioned at the top of a report or product.

 ![](static/send-feedback-notice-on-top.png)

-And next to the feature you want feedback on.
+It is also could be placed next to the feature for which feedback is desired.

 ![](static/send-feedback-notice-next-to-feature.png)